2017 SCHOLARSHIP RECIPIENTS

 REEDLEY HIGH SCHOOL

 SERGIO DOMINGUEZ "I will be a first generation college student who comes from a low income family.
 Therefore, education means more than just knowledge, but success.
 My father sometimes has to work long hours in order to make ends meet.
-I don’t want to place the pressure on my family, especially on my family, to make them think I depend solely on them to get me through college.
+I don’t want to place more pressure on my family, to make them think I depend solely on them to get me through college.
 This scholarship will support me in my plans to ultimately give back to my community where I was born and raised.
-My goal is to graduate at the top of my class and attend . . .
-UC, Santa Cruz and major in Geology.
+My goal is to graduate at the top of my class and attend UC, Santa Cruz and major in Geology.
 This major inspired me by my love of science and the mysteries of the earth.”

 CRYSTAL MARTINEZ “My parents emigrated from Mexico to support our family of eight.
 They left behind their lives and families to ensure a brighter future for us.
 Since the day my parents arrived, they haven’t stopped working in the backbreaking labor of farm work.
 My father has worked many years in agriculture, and I have seen firsthand how difficult it is.
-Over the years I have seen my father grow weaker and weaker from this job that is slowly deterring him.
-This is why I have made it my personal goal to attend California State University Chico and pursue a career in social work.
-This is the way I would express my gratitude for all their sacrifices they made to ensure better lives for my siblings and me.”
+Over the years I have seen my father grow weaker and weaker from this job that is slowly deteriorating him.
+This is why I have made it my personal goal to attend California State University, Chico and pursue a career in social work.
+This is the way I will express my gratitude for all of my parents’ sacrifices to ensure better lives for my siblings and me.”

 ELIZABETH MENDOZA “Both of my parents have always been hardworking agricultural workers, but the true reality is that the money that they earn isn’t enough to support my three younger siblings - ages 12, 10, 5 and, now, me getting ready to attend college.
 I don’t want to be a burden on my parents; in fact, I want the total opposite of that.
 I want to provide for my family as much as I can, and if that means working two full time jobs a day, then so be it.
 Living in a Hispanic home is always hard seeing the type of labor that my parents do.
 I’ve personally worked out in the fields, too.
 I know what it’s like and I don’t want to do that for the rest of life.
 I want to earn a degree not only for myself, but also to make my parents proud.”